SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/java-microservice.md

 The **Microservice hosting** feature must be activated on your tenant, otherwise your request will return an error message like "security/Forbidden, access is denied".
 This feature is not assigned to tenants by default, so trial accounts won't have it.
 Contact [product support](/welcome/contacting-support/) so that we can assist you with the activation.
 Note that this is a paid feature.
 {{< /c8y-admon-important >}}

-In the Administration application, navigate to **Ecosystem** > **Microservices**, and click **Add microservice**.
+In the Administration web app, navigate to **Ecosystem** > **Microservices**, and click **Add microservice**.

-Upload the ZIP file for your microservice application and click **Subscribe** to subscribe the microservice to your tenant.
+Upload the ZIP file for your microservice web app and click **Subscribe** to subscribe the microservice to your tenant.

-Once the ZIP file has been uploaded successfully, you will see a new microservice application created.
+Once the ZIP file has been uploaded successfully, you will see a new microservice web app created.

 ![Deployed microservice](/images/microservices-sdk/admin-microservice-deployed.png)